Orthodontic Services – Arlington Heights, IL

 Teen man smiling after visiting the orthodontic office

 The best age for braces varies, but it’s usually around 12 to 14 years old – in other words, the early teens.
-We realize that many teenagers are concerned about appearances during this phase of their life, which is why we offer a number of orthodontic options that they might find more aesthetically pleasing than metal braces, such as clear/ceramic braces and Invisalign.
+We realize that many teenagers are concerned about appearances during this phase of their life, which is why we offer a number of orthodontic options that they might find more aesthetically pleasing than metal braces, such as clear/ceramic braces and Clear Aligners.
 We can help you pick the best treatment option for your teen based on their preferences as well as the kind of corrections that need to be made.

 Adults